-DI 81020.230 Documenting Comparison Point Decision (CPD) Evidence and Preparing the Electronic
+DI 81020.230 Documenting and Copying Comparison Point Decision (CPD) Relevant Evidence and Preparing

-These procedures are not intended to modify existing documentation policies and procedures
+These procedures do not modify existing documentation policies and procedures for

 While it is not necessary to provide a detailed description of every sign, symptom

 and laboratory finding from the CPD, relevant evidence should be clearly documented.

 Relevant evidence includes evidence that documents the existence of a medically determinable

 impairment; a test score that will be needed in a future CDR; or a longitudinal history

 that is needed to document impairment severity.
 See CDR Rationale Content – General